 What does too easy, too hard and just right look like?

-We want to make sure the books we send you are just right for your child.
+We want to make sure the books we send are just right for your child.
 The ideal reading book is one that gives your child a little bit of challenge.

-After finding the right starting point, children are usually ready to move up a book band every three months, given they have good support at home and at school.
-When The bear can read are getting ready to send books from the next book band, we include a card to show you the key features at your child’s current level and what additional challenges the new level might present.
-The difference between bands is subtle; your child will move on with a nudge, not a bump.
-Re-reading past books is also a great way to build your child’s confidence and focus on fluency, expression and comprehension.
+The moving up card will outline the key features at your child’s current level and what additional challenges the new level might present.
+The difference between the reading levels is subtle; your child will move on with a nudge, not a bump.
+Remember re-reading past books is also a great way to build your child’s confidence and focus on fluency, expression and comprehension.

 Too easy

-- they think it is uninteresting
+• they think it is uninteresting.

 Don’t forget to check your child’s story comprehension.
 Ask your child about the story line, the characters, the main event and the ending.
 If they are confident readers they will be able to do this and it is a sign that they are ready for the next book band level.